GrewalCreator/AED-Simulator/README.md

 ### Libeamlak Kiros

+    Incorporated CheckPatientState functionality into the system.
+This strategic integration improves the system's overall performance and responsiveness by introducing two essential features that contribute to monitoring and aiding the patient.
+The CheckPatientState function allows for real-time assessment of the patient's condition, enabling the system to dynamically respond to any changes in their health status.

+    Incorporated GetHelpState functionality into the system.
+The GetHelpState feature is like a really important tool for getting help quickly, making sure the system can handle emergencies well.

+    I successfully implemented the compression feature into the system.
+Additionally, I ensured that the slider, LCD, and graph components undergo automatic updates in synchronisation with every execution of the compression process.
+Integrating these two techniques ensures that the user is provided with both a seamless and responsive user experience, as well as real-time visual feedback during compression.
+Also, the values of each compression are randomly set to make the application more realistic.

+    I added sounds to the system to make the AED easier for users.
+These sounds help people interact with the AED better by giving them sound effects they can hear.
+Sounders like intro sound,  charging sound and shocking sound were added.

+    I have generated an initial draft of the UML class diagram for the AED system.
+This diagram encapsulates the structural representation of the system, showcasing the various classes, their attributes, and the relationships between them.

+    Actively collaborating with teammates and attending meetings as needed.

 ### Description:
     The AED Pulse Simulator is a software application designed to simulate the core functionality of an Automated External Defibrillator